svandragt/mvb/readme.md

 # Minimal Viable Blog

 This project is an experiment in how little code is required to build a blog.
-It aims to be a single file blog tool.
+It aims to be a single file blog script.

 ## Setup